GST, Taxes & Levies

 • Your employees will need to complete an IRD tax code declaration when they start work.

-• You may be required to make further deductions such as Kiwisaver, child support and student loan repayments.
+• You may be required to make further deductions such as KiwiSaver, child support and student loan repayments.

 Contractors

-• If you engage contractors or subcontractors to provide services, you need to ensure that the relevant tax and employment laws are adhered to.
+• If you engage contractors or subcontractors to provide services, you need to ensure the relevant tax and employment laws are adhered to.

 • Depending on the scale of your event, you may be required to obtain permits from the local council and/or pay fees or levies based on the activities undertaken.